jod75/typescriptintro/readme.md

 # Introduction to TypeScript

+[TypeScript](https://www.typescriptlang.org/) is a powerful programming language developed by Microsoft, extending the capabilities of JavaScript by introducing optional static typing.
+It serves as a superset of JavaScript, enabling developers to write more robust and maintainable code by catching errors during development.
+TypeScript adds static typing, allowing for explicit declaration of variable types, which enhances code clarity, improves tooling support, and provides a more structured approach to building large-scale applications.
+Its key features include strong type checking, ES6 (ECMAScript 6) support, and the ability to compile down to plain JavaScript for execution in any browser or runtime environment.
+This language empowers developers to create scalable, more manageable, and error-resistant applications while leveraging the flexibility and ecosystem of JavaScript.

 Here are some questions to kickstart your journey with TypeScript.
 The provided answers represent one approach to solving them.
-Have fun!
+You can find sample solutions [here](./src/).
+If you feel stuck, don't give up, [here](./doc/) are some notes!
+Learn and have fun!

 1. Write a program that prints "Hello, World!" to the console.
 2. Create a program that can perform basic arithmetic operations (addition, subtraction, multiplication, division) based on user input.